enrperes/obsidianVault/Computer Networks.md

 ---

 ARPA (cold war)
-Advanced Research Projects Agency
+Advanced Research Projects Agencyi

 plan to create a communication Network which would not be vulnerable to nuclear attacs.

 1969 ArpaNET - connecting computers across the country

-Using Packet Switching approach: messages broken up into packets, routet across the network 1974 -> became TCP
+Using **Packet Switching approach**: messages broken up into packets, routet across the network.
+The final point must then reassemble the message.

+1974 -> became TCP (Transmission control protocol)

 IP (internet protocol) to ensure packets were delivered to the right destination.
 1982 combined TCP and IP adopted as commmunication standard for different networks.